WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

 ### Inlining

-An engine might decide to inline certain call targets based on the previous section, but explicit hints can be added per call target and per function using the following annotations.
+An engine might decide to inline certain call targets based on its own feedback collection or other hints (e.g. *call targets* section), but explicit hints can be added per call target and per function using the following annotations.

 The `metadata.code.inline` section contains instruction level annotations for all affected call sites.
   * *byte offset* |U32| from the beginning of the function to the wire byte index of the call instruction (this must be a `call`, `call_ref` or a `call_indirect`, otherwise the hint will be ignored)